ethan4768/blog/src/content/bookmarks/2024-12/building-effective-ai-agents-best-practices-and-workflows-from-anthropic.md

 * **Sectioning**:

   * Implementing guardrails where one model instance processes user queries while another screens them for inappropriate content or requests.
 This tends to perform better than having the same LLM call handle both guardrails and the core response.
-  * Automating evals for evaluating LLM performance, where each LLM call evaluates a different aspect of the model’s performance on a given prompt.
+  * Automating evals for evaluating LLM performance, where each LLM call evaluates a different aspect of the model's performance on a given prompt.

 * **Voting**: